vacuumlabs/ledger-fio/doc/ins_sign_tx.md

 Note that all commands within DH encrypted section that append value to the transaction have to:
 - Initiate and wipe out AES key
-- Instead of appending the data to the transaction, append them to DH encryption, and apend the finished blocks to the transaction
+- Instead of appending the data to the transaction, append them to DH encryption, and append the finished blocks to the transaction
 - Return finished blocks
-Also note that partial DH encrypted cypher text is of no cryptographical use before final HMAC is sent (which is only done at the end ).
+Also note that partial DH encrypted cypher text is of no cryptographic use before final HMAC is sent (which is only done at the end ).

 ### DH_END